 Copy the webhook URL, as you need it to configure GitLab.

 After you configure Microsoft Teams to receive notifications, you must configure GitLab to send the notifications:

-- Sign in to GitLab as a user with Administrator and go to your project's page.
+- Sign in to GitLab as an administrator.

 - Confidential issue